Naked as Nature Intended: Production

 Tony Tenser and Michael Klinger were distributors of imported films and owners of the Compton Cinema Club in Soho, London's first sex cinema.
 They wanted to produce a nudist feature film and approached Marks about making one.
 The only way that the British Board of Film Censors (BBFC) would allow nudity in film at that time was for the film to focus on the naturist movement.
 Films about nudist camps were considered to be discreet enough to pass the censorship requirements but would still attract audiences.
 Marks met John Trevelyan, secretary of the BBFC, before shooting commenced.
-No script had been written at the time of the meeting, but the film was sanctioned by the founder of the British Naturism Movement, who owned the Spielplatz Sun Camp where some scenes were to be filmed.
+No script had been written at the time of the meeting, but the film was sanctioned by the founder of the British Naturism Movement, who owned the Spielplatz Sun Camp in Hertfordshire where some scenes were to be filmed.
 Trevelyan raised no objections to the film.
-Once the film had been produced, the shower scene from the opening sequence was cut from the British release by the BBFC, and the film received an A certificate.
-The cut was made due to the assumption that viewers would infer that Pamela and her flat mate were lesbians.